Waterlight, The Light Powered By Water

 - 3 min read

-UPDATE 2024 They faced some challenges in securing full funding for the production line but are actively working on launching this product.
-The new version of WaterLight will be more powerful, with a fresh, modern design.
+UPDATE 2024 The team faced challenges in securing full funding for the production line but continues to work toward bringing the product to market.
+The new version of WaterLight is expected to be more powerful and feature a refreshed, modern design.

-Off-grid communities live autonomously, without reliance on a utility for electricity, gas, or a sewage system or an internet connection, and even today, many still exist.
-Some of these people have voluntarily chosen to move away from the city and therefore from the services that are provided, while others are part of indigenous groups that have inhabited remote areas for centuries, far from trade routes.
-These communities, sometimes completely foreign to technology, must find increasingly more solutions to adapt to climate change.
-WaterLight is one such solution for this context: a wireless light that converts salt water into electricity.
-A more reliable alternative to solar lamps, whose efficiency depends heavily on weather conditions.
+Off-grid communities live autonomously, without relying on public utilities for electricity, gas, sewage systems, or internet access, and many still exist today.
+Some people have voluntarily chosen to move away from cities and the services they provide, while others belong to indigenous groups that have inhabited remote areas for centuries, far from trade routes.
+These communities, sometimes with little or no access to technology, must find increasingly effective solutions to adapt to climate change.
+WaterLight is one such solution: a portable lamp that converts salt water into electricity.
+It offers a more reliable alternative to solar lamps, whose efficiency depends heavily on weather conditions.

-Designed in Colombia by the local start-up E-Dina in collaboration with the Colombian division of the creative agency Wunderman Thompson, WaterLight guarantees instant energy as soon as it is filled with water.
+Designed in Colombia by the local start-up E-Dina in collaboration with the Colombian branch of the creative agency Wunderman Thompson, WaterLight provides instant energy as soon as it is filled with water.
 The portable device can be filled with 500 milliliters of seawater – or even urine in emergency situations – to emit up to 45 hours of light.
 Acting as a mini power generator, WaterLight can also be used to charge a mobile phone or other small devices via its integrated USB port.
 The device works 24 hours a day through ionization, where electrolytes in the saline liquid react with magnesium and copper plates on the interior of the lamp to produce electricity.
-Although this is a long-established process, E-Dina has developed and patented a way to sustain the chemical reaction over a prolonged period so it can be used to power a light source.
+Although this process has existed for a long time, E-Dina has developed and patented a method to sustain the chemical reaction over an extended period, making it suitable for powering a light source.

-Throughout its life, one light can provide approximately 5,600 hours of energy, which equates to two or three years of use, depending on how often it is needed.
-The lamp has a cylindrical case made of Urapán wood with a circuit integrated into its base and a perforated cap on top that allows water to flow into the device while the hydrogen gas created during the ionization process can escape.
-After the salt particles have settled, the lamp can be emptied and refilled again, and the used water can be repurposed for washing or cleaning.
+Over its lifetime, a single lamp can provide approximately 5,600 hours of energy, equivalent to two to three years of use depending on frequency of operation.
+The lamp features a cylindrical case made of Urapán wood, with an electrical circuit integrated into its base and a perforated cap that allows water to enter while enabling the hydrogen gas generated during ionization to escape safely.
+Once the salt particles have settled, the lamp can be emptied and refilled, and the used water can then be repurposed for washing or cleaning.

-Once it reaches the end of its life, Wunderman Thompson claims the lamp can be fully recycled.
-The goal is to ultimately roll out a simplified, mass-produced version of the WaterLight across the world to supply the 840 million people who currently live without electricity.
-The team expects the design will be particularly useful in places like Syria, Sierra Leone, and Somalia, which lack a comprehensive power grid but have direct coastline access.
+At the end of its lifespan, Wunderman Thompson states that the lamp can be fully recycled.
+The long-term goal is to develop a simplified, mass-produced version of WaterLight to help supply electricity to the approximately 840 million people worldwide who currently live without access to power.
+The team expects the design to be particularly beneficial in countries such as Syria, Sierra Leone, and Somalia, where access to comprehensive power infrastructure remains limited despite direct access to coastlines.